 - Perform at least 3 sets with 2-3 minutes recovery.

-Pull-Ups are a great compound exercise to work the sides of your back that form the Latisimus Dorsi muscles although there is also some involvement from your biceps muscles.
-For some people 1-2 repetitions is all they can manage as it is a bodyweight exercise dramatically effected by gravity.
+Pull-ups are a great compound exercise to work the sides of your back that form the Latisimus Dorsi muscles although there is also some involvement from your biceps muscles.
+For some people, 1–2 repetitions are all they can manage as it is a bodyweight exercise dramatically affected by gravity.

 You should look to perform 3 sets to failure (However many repetitions that may be) and allow 3–4 minutes recovery within sets.
 (Or perform sets of an alternate muscle group activity between if you're short on time).
 The longer you can perform them for, the better as that is an indication of grip and muscle endurance.